Omega Automatic 18ct Pink Gold 1946 Oversize 37.5mm

 Beautifully Restored Two-Tone Ivory Cream Dial With Sub-Seconds Dial

-Very High-Grade Cal.30.10 RA , 17 Jewels Omega First Full Rotor Automatic Movement
+Very High Grade Cal.30.10 RA , 17 Jewel First Omega Full Rotor Automatic Movement

 Oversize 37.5mm, 18ct Pink Gold Case, Excluding the Signed Omega Crown

-New Hirsch Black Leather Strap with Pink Gold Plated Omega Buckle
+New Black Leather Strap with Pink Gold-Plated Omega Buckle

 All in Absolutely Top Grade & Simply Wonderful Condition